 Programs must be designed in such a way that they meet all the DoDI 5000.02 statutory and regulatory requirements, and are also executable and marketable to senior acquisition executives who may be unfamiliar with the details of the Agile process.
 The following sections describe a recommended approach to structuring an Agile DoD program, starting with the process to structure an Agile release and building on this concept to develop a fully tailored DoD Agile acquisition program.

 Each release comprises multiple sprints and a final segment for release testing and certification.
 Each sprint, in turn, includes planning, design, development, integration, and test, culminating in demonstration of capabilities to users and other stakeholders.
-Developers may be required to deliver interim code to the government at the end of each sprint or multiple sprints.
+The development team conducts these activities for multiple units of work (user stories) within a sprint.
+Testing by the developer and government is heavily automated.
+The development team demonstrates capabilities to users and testers after each sprint.
+Developers may be required to deliver interim code to the government at the end of each sprint or after multiple sprints.
 The government or an integration contractor can integrate the interim code into its software environment for further testing and operational assessments.
 The figure below shows a potential 6-month release structure with five monthly sprints.

 This next figure shows a potential 12-month release structure with seven 6-week sprints.
 Programs must adjust the length of the sprints and releases as conditions warrant.
 The key is to establish consistent, time-boxed releases, ideally small and frequent to allow for iterative development that responds easily to changes.
 Within Agile, schedule is held constant, while the scope of releases and sprints are dynamic.